 - Increased availability of a continuum of maternal, neonatal and child health services of good quality

 - Increased knowledge, demand for services and cultural and geographical access to maternal, neonatal and child healthcare and services

 - Improved coverage and accessibility of adolescent and youth friendly services in the targeted districts

 - The capacity for planning, implementation and coordination of the Ministry of Community Development and Social Welfare and the Ministry of Health and other stakeholders at national, provincial and district level is improved.

 MDGi Publications and Reports

 Zambia has made substantial improvements in child health.
-According to the Zambia Demographic and Health Survey 2013-14, the under-five mortality rate reduced from 178/1,000 live births in 1992 to 75/1,000 live births and the infant mortality rate was lowered from 96/1,000 live births in 1992 to 45/1,000 live births.
+According to the Zambia Demographic and Health Survey 2013-14, published at the beginning of the MDGi programme, the under-five mortality rate reduced from 178/1,000 live births in 1992 to 75/1,000 live births and the infant mortality rate was lowered from 96/1,000 live births in 1992 to 45/1,000 live births.
 The neonatal mortality rate, however, remained a significant challenge reducing from 40/1,000 live births in 1992 to 24/1,000 live births.
 These achievements have been made as a result of key public health interventions for children implemented by the Government of Zambia.
 Despite these impressive improvements, progress on reducing maternal mortality has not kept pace and Zambia still has high maternal mortality ratio of 398/100,000 live births.
-Malnutrition remains an underlying cause of child deaths with stagnating levels of stunting at over 40 per cent.
-In addition, Zambia has an estimated HIV prevalence of 13 per cent in the general population, with women carrying a higher burden of 15 per cent.
+Malnutrition remained an underlying cause of child deaths with stagnating levels of stunting at over 40 per cent (2014).
+In addition, Zambia had an estimated HIV prevalence of 13 per cent in the general population, with women carrying a higher burden of 15 per cent.
 Disparities in children and women’s health and nutrition outcomes are also evident.

 MDGi Press Releases